 Recently, I received an invitation to participate in a Trail Mix recipe contest to help celebrate National Trail Mix Day held annually on August 31 (yup, I agree, there is a national day for everything!)
 I love trail mixes, so I jumped at the opportunity.

 Not too long ago, I wrote about the benefits of nuts, seeds and chocolate.
 Remember the Dark Chocolate Cranberry Almond Clusters I shared with all of you?
 Well, that recipe encompasses all of the components of a trail mix.

-Today, I decided to incorporate two kinds of nuts -almonds and macadamia – along with cacao nibs, and the ever popular goji berries to my trustworthy cookie recipe.
+Today, I decided to incorporate two kinds of nuts -almonds and macadamia – along with cacao nibs, and the ever-popular goji berries to my trustworthy banana cookie recipe.
 As an option, you can also add a third nut …a whole hazelnut to decorate each cookie.

 Today’s result is an easy to make, chewy and moist treat -not to mention a high fiber and antioxidant-rich cookie!

 I hope you enjoy this recipe for these One Bite Addictive Trail Mix Banana Cookies.
 They make the perfect after school snack (by the way -they are also great if you are on a hiking trail 🙂 ).
 What recipe will you create?
 Would love to hear about it!

 THANKS SO MUCH for following and being part of the She Loves Biscotti community where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.

 And if you are new here, welcome!
 You may want to sign up for my weekly e-mail newsletter.
 You can unsubscribe any time you want.